 Pella Impervia Windows Review

 I personally don’t like the look of the Impervia, it’s just ugly and it has fairly weak numbers as well.
 I’m not sure why anyone actually buys it.
 It’s basically the bottom of the barrel in terms of fibergalss.
 Why would anyone buy it when they could get a top end vinyl window for not much more that would blow the doors off the Impervia from the performance standpoint.

 Jim – Installer – from 2010

-I went out and checked out the Pella Impervia fiberglass frame and I didn’t like the look of them.
-I will say that the casement window was much nicer then the double hungs.
+I went out and checked out the Pella Impervia and I didn’t like the look of them.
+I will say that the casement was much nicer then the double hung option.
 When the DHs are closed there is a rubber gasket weatherstripping that runs along the top sash that is straight out ugly (in my opinion).
 I pointed it out and the rep agreed, saying they have gotten this comment before and recommended painting it.

 I found a neighbor in my area who had them and spoke with him about the Impervia and he said that it sticks on the weatherstripping when they try to open them.
 They asked the Pella installers to replace them but the company has dragged their feet on coming back out.
 He said he spoke with the salesperson, who doesn’t seem very motivated to fix the problem now that the sale is done.